CURE: Simulation-Augmented Auto-Tuning in Robotics: Experiments and Results

 \paragraph{Results} \ourapproach performed better than MOBO and RidgeCV-MOBO in finding a Pareto front with a higher hypervolume, as shown in Fig.~\ref{fig:rq1_performance}.
-In our experiments, we observed a comparable Pareto front between \ourapproach and MOBO~(Fig.~\ref{fig:rq1_pareto}), which can be attributed to MOBO's exploration of an extensive search space that includes all possible configuration options~(\S\ref{sec:config_space}).
-On the contrary, \ourapproach confines its exploration to a reduced search space, composing only configuration options with a greater causal effect on performance objectives~(Table~\ref{tab:ace_values}).
+In our experiments, we observed a comparable Pareto front between \ourapproach and MOBO~(Fig.~\ref{fig:rq1_pareto}), which can be attributed to MOBO's exploration of an extensive search space that includes all possible configuration options.
+On the contrary, \ourapproach confines its exploration to a reduced search space, composing only configuration options with a greater causal effect on performance objectives.
 Although \ourapproach and MOBO have a similar Pareto front, \ourapproach achieved a higher hypervolume with a less amount of budget~(Fig.~\ref{fig:rq1_hypervolume}).
-Fig.~\ref{fig:rq1_budgetutil} illustrates the budget utilization of \ourapproach and the baseline methods.
-The size of each data point reflects its respective budget, and large data points indicate higher budget utilization. \ourapproach utilized the budget more efficiently, as reflected in the increase in the density of small data points surrounding the Pareto front~(Fig.~\ref{fig:appen_rq1_budgetutil}).
-When comparing the penalty response given in~Eq.~\eqref{eq:safety_constraint}, we observed \ourapproach selected configuration options that achieved the lower penalty, as shown in Fig.~\ref{fig:rq1_safety}.
+Fig.~\ref{fig:rq1_budgetutil} illustrates the budget utilization of \ourapproach and baseline methods. \ourapproach demonstrated better budget utilization, as reflected in the increased density of purple-colored data points surrounding the Pareto front and the achievement of a higher $\mathcal{T}_{cr}$ in fewer iterations compared to the baseline methods.
+When comparing the penalty response given, we observed \ourapproach selected configuration options that achieved the lower penalty, as shown in Fig.~\ref{fig:rq1_safety}.
 Furthermore, \ourapproach outperformed the baselines in terms of efficiency, achieving a $1.3\times$ improvement over MOBO and achieved this improvement $2\times$ faster compared to MOBO~(as shown in Fig.~\ref{fig:rq1_efficiency}).
 RidgeCV-MOBO, however, underperformed, mainly because it was unable to identify the core configuration options influencing the performance objectives~(Fig.~\ref{fig:rq1_hypervolume}, \ref{fig:rq1_efficiency}, \ref{fig:rq1_budgetutil_ridgecv}).
+Moreover, \ourapproach continuously outperformed the baselines in the manipulation task~(Fig.~\ref{fig:rq1_performance_task2}).
+Therefore, \ourapproach is more effective in finding optimal configurations compared to the baselines.